joshualeon1/NexusRei/README.md

 - 👋 Hi, I’m @joshualeon1
-- 👀 I’m interested in Java, C++, Python & Pair programming
+- 👀 I’m interested in Java, C#, Python & Pair programming
-- 🌱 I’m currently learning Java & Python
+- 🌱 I’m currently learning new technologies such as C# and Unity
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me: joshualeon7969@gmail.com
+- 📫 How to reach me: josuegleon95388@gmail.com